METS-Programme/ugandaemr-usermanual/chapter1.1.md

 In addition anybody registering patients also needs to have a provider account.
 ## Creating a New Provider
-1. On the home page, select System Administration link as below
+1. Click the System Administration link on the home page
-2. On the System Administration link select Manage Accounts
+2. Click the Manage Accounts link on the system administration page
-3.
+3. On the new account page, enter the full names, select gender and select the Add Provider checkbox
+4.

 ## Making an existing user a provider
 There are situations where a user was created and not made a provider, which causes the error as at